 Julie Mai: Yeah.
 I can’t think of a role model just like Carol, but I can think of a mentor.
 Her name is Hoa Nguyen and she always asks me who are my page mothers, who are the people who have written something that I don’t know who they are, but in their writing, there’s a sense of intimacy that I feel and who they are and what they’ve written and how it has helped me change as a person.

-In one of her readings for The Mountains Sing, Nguyen Phan Que Mai said that she wants to bring all these Vietnamese stories from the global diaspora back home.
-She said, all these stories and all your films and your writings and your poetry, like they all belong to Vietnam, to the story of Vietnam.
-And I was wondering if you can relate to that or if you have a deep connection to Vietnam?
+In one of her readings for The Mountains Sing, Nguyen Phan Que Mai said that she wants to bring more arts and literature from the global diaspora to Vietnam for the people there to appreciate the multiple viewpoints.
+She said, all these stories and all your films and your writings and your poetry are also connected to the story of Vietnam.
+I was wondering if you can relate to that or if you have a deep connection to Vietnam?

 Carol Nguyen: My first semester of my last year of university, I went to Vietnam for the first time in my life.
 I met a lot of relatives and friends, but I also had identity crises.
 A lot of us have expectations for those who haven’t been back, the expectations for what Vietnam should be like and what it should give to us, depending on the stories that we’ve heard from our parents and being back and seeing that, like all of these things have basically vanished, really overwhelmed me and confused me.
 I’m still trying to better understand my identity.
 Hopefully one day my family will go back and I’ll be able to explore more facets of their past, but from that trip alone, it was really influential.
 I’m going to make a film about that.
 Vietnam, to me, it’s still all mysterious and confusing, seeing all the cultural aspects of Vietnam and the kind of communities that exist within it, it just made me have a better understanding that I don’t know much at all.